Implant Supported Dentures

 Am I a candidate for implant supported dentures in ?

 You may be a candidate for an implant supported denture if you are missing all of your upper or lower teeth and have enough jawbone to support artificial tooth roots.
 If you don’t have sufficient bone structure, your provider may recommend undergoing a grafting procedure to help build up the jaw in preparation for implants.
-You’ll need to consult with an implant specialist to ensure that an implant supported denture is right for you.
+You’ll need to consult with Dr. Elvis Filo to ensure that an implant supported denture is right for you.

 What should I expect if I undergo an implant procedure?